-Parents are encouraged to contribute to their child's learning journey by sending in "star moments" sheets which are celebrated and displayed, making comments on the half termly targets sheets, writing comments in the home/school reading record, adding comments to the blog and writing comments on the fortnightly EYFS newsletter.
-Parents may also add to their child's 'Tapestry' electronic learning journey.
+Parents and carers are encouraged to contribute to their child's learning journey by sending in "star moments" sheets which are celebrated and displayed, making comments on school reports, writing comments in the home/school reading record, adding comments to learning observations on Tapestry and writing comments on the fortnightly EYFS newsletter.
+Parents and carers are also encouraged add to their child's 'Tapestry' electronic learning journey.

 After an initial period of baseline assessments, pupil's progress is monitored carefully by all staff.
-Evidence of progress is gathered in a range of ways such as quotes on post-its, annotated photographs, children's work in their Literacy, Maths or Topic book and on the electronic learning journal 'Tapestry'.
+Evidence of progress is gathered in a range of ways such as quotes, annotated photographs, children's work in their Literacy or Maths book and on the electronic learning journal 'Tapestry'.
 Assessment is carried out through a mixture of informal observations, regular interaction with the child, the use of the information on record sheets and regular discussions between all EYFS staff at weekly planning meetings.

 Progress is continually monitored to ensure that the children are always being challenged, stimulated and moved onto their next step.
 Staff have high expectations for all children; they record observations and consider how to further the children's 'progress in each area.
-New targets that reflect children's current stage of learning are set reguarly and shared with parents.
+New targets that reflect children's current stage of learning are set regularly and shared with parents.
 Targets and "next steps" are shared with the children continuously as they receive and respond to verbal and written feedback on a regular basis.

 At the end of the year, all EYFS teachers complete the EYFSP.
-Progress and attainment is reported to parents at the bi-annual Parents Evenings, and then in full at the end of the year through the EYFSP.
+Progress and attainment is reported to parents at the tri-annual Parents Evenings, and then in full at the end of the year through the EYFSP.
 Judgements are moderated within the school, within The Sea View Trust academies and also through attendance at the Blackpool moderation clusters.
 Final assessments against all 17 ELGs are shared with parents and sent to Year 1 teachers as part of the transition process.